marinapapa/Papadopoulou_et_al_2024_swaRmverse/README.md

 2. _fig2.R_: reproduces Figure 2, based on the data expoerted from (1).

+3. _goats\_vs_\_sheep.R_: analysis of trajectories of goats and sheep using the swaRmverse pacakge, as presented in the case-study.
+From raw data to 'swarm\_space' comparison.

+4. _fig3.R_: reproduces Figure 3, based on the data exported from (3).

-3. _biohybrid\_swarm\_space.R_: analyses simulated trajectories of pigeon-like flocks and adds them to pre-calculated metrics of collective motion from 4 empirical systems.
+5. _biohybrid\_swarm\_space.R_: analyses simulated trajectories of pigeon-like flocks and adds them to pre-calculated metrics of collective motion from 4 empirical systems.

-4. _fig3.R_: reproduces Figure 3, based on the data exported from (1) and (3).
+6. _fig4.R_: reproduces Figure 3, based on the data exported from (1), (3) and (5).

 ### Data